To be included in these rankings, all colleges had to meet the following criteria for the specific subject being ranked:

 - Doctor of Information Technology, Walden University, Accessed August 2017, https://www.waldenu.edu/doctoral/doctor-of-information-technology/career-options

 The discipline of information technology can encompass everything from circuits and microprocessors to advanced cloud-based networks to the mathematical logic behind programming languages.
-Depending on the IT specialization students choose to study, classes can cover network protocols, hardware and software design, computer theory, advanced mathematics, information systems and other subjects.
-And according to the Bureau of Labor Statistics, seven out of the ten professions listed as part of their computer and information technology bracket require only a bachelor’s degree for possible employment.
+Depending on the IT specialization students choose to study, courses might cover network protocols, hardware and software design, computer theory, advanced mathematics or information systems, just to name a few.
+There's a fascinating breadth of information available in IT, and learning about it can lead to almost as wide a breadth of different careers in the field.

 Best Online Colleges for Information Technology in 2018